tonusp/NaNo2016/A_Book_of_Changes.md

 Charity also blossomed in even more ways, as other men and women of extraordinary wealth began to follow where Marduk had led the way, establishing foundations and trusts that worked for good throughout the world.
 As the Empire's influence spread through Africa, the Americas, the Middle East and South Asia, so corruption dwindled in those places where it had long been endemic.
 Overseas aid from the wealthier countries began to reach the places that needed it, instead of disappearing into the secret Swiss bank accounts of tyrants or dictators.
 Poverty and disease became less rife, the need for war to control discontented populations became less.
 Fewer people were forced to become refugees to flee from poverty, war or persecution.

 Many of the great European nations came to see that, now that they were under the blessed aegis of Empire, there was no need for them to preserve the national unity that had been a guarantee of strength, in the face of the different ethnic or linguistic groups they contained.
 The first of these groups to attain autonomy was Catalonia.
 They were followed by Navarre, Occitania, Brittany, Normandy, Burgundy, Prussia, Bavaria, Moravia, Wallonia, Flanders, Alsace, Savoy, Venice, Sicily.
 In several of these states, defunct ruling houses were discovered and revived, so that a wave of constitutional monarchies was restored, each of the new titled rulers swearing their allegiance to the Jade Empress.
 All of them experienced a new blossoming of their local cultures and costumes, and where their minority languages had been suppressed in favour of the official state language, these too experienced revival.
-Where Castilian, or French, or German, had been the grudgingly accepted or even hated language of an oppressor, now the ideals of linguistic diversity and equality prevailed.
+Where Castilian, or French, or German, or Russian, had been the grudgingly accepted or even hated language of an oppressor, now the ideals of linguistic diversity and equality prevailed.
 People throughout the Empire spoke their preferred heart-languages, and the sole *lingua franca* that was used for international communication within the Empire, was Dr Zamenhof's *lingua internacia*: Esperanto.

 The nations of the British Isles, though they had lost the absurd 'Great-Again' prefix, remained for a long time politically separated from the continent.
 They suffered turmoil, economic stagnation, and for a time near-anarchy, in the wake of the Changes that were taking place on the continent, all except Scotland which had chosen to join the Empire, and appointed James Stuart as their King, James VII of Scotland.

 Then, in what seemed like a rush of new nation-forming, both the northern and southern parts of Ireland voted to become reunited.
 Wales chose autonomy under the rule of Owain Glyndŵr II.
 The nonsense of England was finally dissolved in the six new English nations of Northumbria, Mercia, Anglia, Wessex, Kent, and Cornwall.
 Order was restored, and these nations one by one sued to join the Empire.
 The Jade Empress travelled back to the island for the first time since she had left with the Karlsbruderschaft years earlier, and at a Solemn Mass in Chelmsford Cathedral, she received the vows and promises of the leaders of the English nations.
-That they and their successors pledged their allegiance to the Holy Roman Empire, and swore that their people would be governed in perpetuity according to the Code of Aachen.
+They and their successors pledged their allegiance to the Holy Roman Empire, and swore that their people would be governed in perpetuity according to the Code of Aachen.

 In those seven years, the Empire became the greatest power for peace with both justice and liberty, that the world had ever seen.